DuckDuckLib/DuckDuckLib.github.io-Dev/docs/about/privacy.md

 March 19, 2021

-- Added "Third Party Plugins installed"
+- Added "Third Party Plugins installed": `mkdcomments` and `mkdocs-material`

 ## ~~What the heck do I care about Privacy Policies anyway?~~